Common health problem

 - Avoiding nail spa pedicures – unless you are sure of strict infection control procedures.

 - Nailing care – trim your healthy nails with clean nail clippers and leave your diseased nails for your Podiatrist to attend.

 - Avoiding gardening barefoot – avoid submerging your toenails in soil.

 - If other member’s of your household have toenail fungus or tinea they will need to be treated to avoid re-infection.

 - The dark, moist environment inside of your shoes is the perfect breeding ground for bacteria and fungus, which is believed to re-infect your feet again and again.
 If you are considering investing in laser treatment for toenail fungus or have already been treated but haven’t completely gotten rid of it we recommend the PediFix ShoeZap Shoe Sanitiser.

 What should I do if I have toenail fungus?

 Fungal toenails are unsightly, embarrassing, difficult to trim and can spread to your other toenails and fingernails if not treated early.

-At Foot Health Clinic, our experienced Podiatrists can determine the most effective form of treatment for your problem nails, and offer advice on preventive care and the latest in laser therapy to keep your feet healthy and fungus free.
+Our podiatrists in Brisbane Northside can determine the most effective form of treatment for your problem nails, and offer advice on preventive care and the latest in laser therapy to keep your feet healthy and fungus free.